schultzdre/Constraing-Based-Modeling/README.md

 Schultz, A., & Qutub, A. A. (2016).
 Reconstruction of tissue-specific metabolic networks using CORDA.
 PLoS computational biology, 12(3), e1004808.
 [PMID: 26942765](https://www.ncbi.nlm.nih.gov/pubmed/26942765)

+The following figure from the publication gives a brief overview of the algorithm:

 ![](https://journals.plos.org/ploscompbiol/article/figure/image?size=large&id=10.1371/journal.pcbi.1004808.g001)

 <sub>(A) Recon1 subnetwork involving water (h2o), oxygen (o2), hydrogen peroxide (h2o2) and superoxide anion (o2s) illustrating how standard oxygen (blue) and water (green) import pathways can be substituted by alternative, physiologically unlikely pathways (red and orange respectively).
 All metabolites and reactions are labeled as in Recon1.
 (B) Overview of the dependency assessment method.
 Each reaction in the reconstruction is associated with a specific cost through the addition of a pseudo-metabolite to the model.
 FBA is then performed while minimizing the cost production in order to identify high cost reactions which are favorable to the reaction being tested.
 (C) The CORDA tissue-specific algorithm.
 During each step, reaction groups being tested are outlined in blue, while reaction groups associated with a high cost are outlined in red.  </sub>